DevManSam777/lead-management/README.md

-# DevLeads - Professional Lead Management System
+# DevLeads - Professional Lead and Project Management System

-A comprehensive lead management application built with Node.js, Express, MongoDB, and Firebase Authentication.
-Features a powerful dashboard for managing leads, forms, payments, business hitlists, and document management with advanced analytics and reporting.
+A comprehensive lead and project management application built with Node.js, Express, MongoDB, and Firebase Authentication.
+Features a powerful dashboard for managing leads, forms, payments, business hitlists, and document management with analytics and visualizations.

 ## Table of Contents